-To recreate the model, select the file grillage\modelling.vbs located in the \<LUSAS Installation Folder>\Examples\Modeller directory.
+- To recreate the model, select the file grillage\modelling.vbs located in the \<LUSAS Installation Folder>\Examples\Modeller directory. - 3 Turn off the display of the fleshed members. - Rerun the analysis to generate the results.

 Viewing the Results

 Analysis loadcase results are present in the Treeview, and results for the last active loadcase will be set to be active by default.